Solo Recitals

 Commissions

-By 2023 Petric had more than 360 works written for him, including 21 concertos and 31 electroacoustic works, a contribution and diversity unmatched in the history of the accordion.
-Works by composers such as Jaeger, Hatzis, Morin, and Pritchard featured CX5M computer, MAC software programs, sequencers, CD or WAV file playback systems, digital delay, amplification, live video and sound processing.
-Pauline Oliveros, Norbert Palej, Linda Catlin Smith, and Howard Skempton have written for him, as well as composers from Québec, Japan, Romania, the UK, Poland, Greece, Italy, the Philippines, Norway, Sweden, Wales, Argentina, Russia, Serbia, Mexico and the USA.
-For his contributions to Canadian music he was the first instrumentalist laureate of the Canadian Music Centre’s Friend of Canadian Music Award 2005.
+He has collaborated with John Cage, David Tudor, Witold Lutowslawski, Pauline Oliveros, Norbert Palej, Linda Catlin Smith, and Howard Skempton as well as composers from Canada, Québec, Japan, Romania, the UK, Poland, Greece, Italy, the Philippines, Hungary, Norway, Sweden, Wales, Argentina, Russia, Serbia, Mexico and the USA.
+In 2018 he gave eight world premieres in one night for le Société de Musique Contemporaîne de Québec.
+For his contributions to Canadian music he was awarded the Canadian Music Centre’s Friend of Canadian Music Award 2005.
 In 2009 the Canadian Music Centre named him Ambassador of Canadian Music.

 Photo Credit: Cylla von Tiedemann